rmwb/TAILS-OSX/README.md

 ## Dependencies

-In order to create a TAILS disk image for OSX you will need the following
+In order to create a TAILS disk image on MacOS you will need the following
 dependencies:

   * [gnupg](http://www.gnupg.org/download/)